We are committed to minimising and where possible eliminating our environmental impact

 We are signatories to RE100, a collaborative, global initiative led by The Climate Group, in partnership with CDP, and have committed to sourcing 100% of our future global electricity requirements from renewables.

-A representative from our Environment Committee is on the steering committee for the Islington Sustainable Energy Partnership, a body set up to reduce Islington's carbon footprint by 40% by 2020.
+A representative from our Environment Committee is on the steering committee for the Islington Sustainable Energy Partnership, a body set up to reduce Islington's carbon footprint.